 The result was that they had spontaneously vivid dreams, where they completely realized that they were dreaming.

-There are plenty of scientific researches on the topic of lucid dreams.
+In a nutshell, there are plenty of scientific researches on the topic of lucid dreams.

 Plus, every year more studies are being published.